eradiate/eradiate/test_report/index.rst

 table, you can access additional detailed information on the number of passed, failed and skipped tests.

-The section **Test specification** contains the list of system tests, shown individually with a detailed description of their setup and execution.
+The section **Detailed system-test results** contains the list of system tests, shown individually with a detailed description of their setup and execution.

 The section **Benchmarks** contains the results of different benchmarking procedures.